Catalan public TV to shun Spanish king's Christmas address

 TV3, the broadcaster’s flagship channel, will show re-runs during the strike and the speech will be made available later on its website, a spokeswoman said.

 Catalonia - which has its own language - is home to 7.6 million people and produces about a fifth of Spain’s economic output.
-Its leader, Artur Mas of the center-right CiU political alliance, is pushing for a referendum on November 9 next year on independence from Spain.
+Its leader, Artur Mas of the centre-right CiU political alliance, is pushing for a referendum on Nov.
+9 next year on independence from Spain.

 That would be two months after Scotland holds a similar vote to break from the United Kingdom.